flippyhead/ptb.io/_posts/2015-06-22-easy-server-management-for-aws-and-meteor.md

 Then from your Meteor app root (where you've installed admiral-meteor using the Gemfile), you'll use:

+{% highlight bash %}
-`admiral meteor push --tag v0.0.1`
+admiral meteor push --tag TAG

-or whatever tag (or none) that you want for a given release.
+{% endhighlight %}

+where `TAG` is an optional git tag for this release.
 This will build your Meteor app locally using the correct architecture, then push it to S3.
+You'll have to of course create the bucket you configured above.
+It's recommended you also add an appropriate ACL to secure the bucket (i.e. ensure it's not public).

 ### Deploy your application

 Finally, now that your app has been built and pushed, you can deploy it with:

+{% highlight bash %}
-`admiral ow deploy myapp`
+admiral ow deploy myapp
+{% endhighlight %}

-where myapp is whatever name you specified in `ADMIRAL_DEPLOY_NAME`.
+where `myapp` is whatever name you specified in `ADMIRAL_DEPLOY_NAME`.
 By setting these values differently for different meteor apps you can deploy many different applications on the same cluster (for example using [Meteor Cluster](https://github.com/meteorhacks/cluster)).

 ## Typical Work-flow (after setup)

 The work-flow for managing your servers with Admiral (after the initial setup) is like this:

-0. Make a change to your CloudFormation template or environment JSON files.
+1. Make a change to your CloudFormation template or environment JSON files.
-1. Commit the change to your source repository.
-2. Run `admiral cf update`.
+2. Run __admiral cf update__.
 3. Your template changes are validated, pushed to AWS.
 4. Changes to your infrastructure are made automatically.
+5. Run __admiral ow provision__ if necessary to update running instances.

  Because CloudFormation updates can cause downtime when servers are upgraded, if you have multiple servers of a given type (for example, an ElasticSearch cluster with multiple nodes) Admiral will manage creating new servers with your changes before replacing old ones.
 This allows you to upgrade entire clusters with zero downtime.

 Uploading new Meteor builds is really easy, you'll almost always do:

+{% highlight bash %}
-`admiral meteor push`
+admiral meteor push
+{% endhighlight %}

 followed by

+{% highlight bash %}
-`admiral ow deploy myapp`
+admiral ow deploy myapp
+{% endhighlight %}

 where `myapp` is the name of the app you want to deploy.
 That's it!